-From a Ruth descendant - Thoughts on the Babe's "presence" at the New Yankee Stadium and "Should there be a statue?"
+From a Ruth descendant - Thoughts on the Babe's "presence" at the and "Should there be a statue?"

 As one of the great grandsons of Babe Ruth, the day I learned that "The House That Ruth Built" would be replaced with a new stadium, I certainly felt a sense of loss - not only of family heritage, but also a loss for the fans who won't get the opportunity to see where he accomplished his legendary feats.
 Last year, my grandmother, Julia Ruth Stevens, was repeatedly asked how she felt about the House that Ruth built being replaced and she responded, "I guess all good things must come to an end.
 I hate to see 'Daddy's House' go, but perhaps it's time to move on."

 The Yankees invited The Ruth-Stevens family to a couple of games during the Yankees last season in 2008.
 Julia was given the ultimate privilege of throwing out the final ceremonial first pitch in old Yankee Stadium.
 That day, I was extremely proud of the Yankees, of my heritage, and of my grandmother (I might add it was a great throw for a 92 year old) and I'm very grateful to the Yankee organization for the honor bestowed upon the family.
 However, as a descendant of the Babe, I am concerned about his ongoing legacy within the new Stadium and the Yankee organization as a whole, which has emphasized that the new stadium will not be recognized as "The House That Ruth Built".
 The Yankees, while acknowledging the past, are moving in a new direction with a significant focus on the future of the Yankees.